 - close the account.
-We will pay the money in it to any one of you - · withdraw all the money in the account - apply for a card or other service - stop or change a service covered by this agreement - ask us to change the way we provide statements and other correspondence for all joint account holders - replace an account or service with another account or service covered by this agreement
+We will pay the money in it to any one of you - withdraw all the money in the account - apply for a card or other service - stop or change a service covered by this agreement - ask us to change the way we provide statements and other correspondence for all joint account holders - replace an account or service with another account or service covered by this agreement

 We can provide information about your account to just one of you.
 This includes notices about changes to your account.
-If your joint account goes overdrawn, we can ask any one of you to repay the overdrawn amount, even if you didn't apply for it.
+If your joint account goes overdrawn, we can ask any one of you to repay it.

-You can ask us to send statements to more than one address if account holders live at different addresses
+You can ask us to send statements to more than one address if account holders live at different addresses.